camunda/camunda-docs/docs/self-managed/identity/getting-started/docker/setup-environment.md

 ---
 id: setup-environment
-title: "Setup environment"
+title: "Set up environment"
-sidebar_label: "Step 1: Setup environment"
+sidebar_label: "Step 1: Set up environment"
 ---

 In this part of the tutorial, we'll show you how you can use containerization to run the Identity application on your machine.
 Here, it is assumed you have a basic understanding of Docker Compose.

 :::tip
 Not sure what Docker Compose is?
-Check out Docker's [Overview of Docker Compose](https://docs.docker.com/compose/) guide.
+Check out Docker's [Overview of Docker Compose](https://docs.docker.com/compose/).
 :::

 ### Prerequisites